yash-parge/Machinelearning/README.md

-# Machinelearning
+# Machinelearning with python
-Predicting patterns based on a simple 3 layer deep learning model
+Predicting patterns based on a simple 3 layer deep learning model built in python using the numpy library.

-Simple neural network with 3 input nodes 6 hidden nodes and 1 output node.
-Inputs are simple integers with the first input being the same as the answer.
+Simple neural network with 3 (plus one bias) input nodes 5 hidden nodes and 1 output node.
+## Bias
+Bias for the first layer is added via an additional coloumn in the training data with the value of 1 on all rows.
+Bias for the hidden layer is added via a conventional method.
+## Training data
+A trial dataset has been provided but modifications will be needed in the code to run it properly.